 Yup, this is definitely being added to my regular dinner rotation.

-First, cook some chicken breast meat with a touch of oil, seasoned with salt and pepper, in a skillet.
+First, cook some chicken breast (or thigh) meat with a touch of oil, seasoned with salt and pepper, in a skillet.

-Lastly, heat up the sauce in the same skillet until it’s thickened, and add the chicken back in along with some cashews and pineapple.
+Lastly, heat up the sauce in the same skillet, add a slurry of cornstarch and water, stir until it’s thickened, and add some cashews and pineapple.
 That’s it!

 Usually, I garnish stir-fries with chopped green onion, but I chose fresh cilantro this time.
 You don’t have to use a garnish at all, but be warned: it won’t be as pretty :-)

-If you like making your own Chinese food at home, be sure to check out this skinny orange sesame chicken.
+If you like making your own Chinese-inspired food at home, be sure to check out this easy sweet and sour chicken.
 And also, check out my friend Maggie’s blog, Omnivore’s Cookbook, for authentic Chinese meals you can make at home!

 Skinny Pineapple Chicken with Cashews

-- 1 tablespoon canola (or other neutral tasting) oil
+- 1 tablespoon canola oil or other neutral tasting oil

 - 2 tablespoons rice vinegar